PrefectHQ/prefect/docs/tutorials/creating-a-worker.md

 ### Worker Implementation Example

 Below is an example of a worker implementation.
-This example is not intended to be a complete implementation but to illustrate the abovementioned concepts.
+This example is not intended to be a complete implementation but to illustrate the aforementioned concepts.

 ```python
 from prefect.workers.base import BaseWorker, BaseWorkerResult, BaseJobConfiguration, BaseVariables